phdesign/album-rsync/README.md

 Files are matched by folder names and file names.
 E.g. if you have a Flickr photoset called `2017-04-16 Easter Camping` and a file called `IMG_2517.jpg`, and you are trying to copy from a folder with `2017-04-16 Easter Camping\IMG_2517.jpg` it will assume this file is the same and will not try to copy it.

-### Will never delete!

-`album-rsync` will never delete any files, either from Flickr or your local system, it is append only.
-It will not overwrite any files either, if a file with the same name exists in the same photoset / folder, it will be skipped.

 ## Filtering

 Filtering is done using regular expressions.
 The following four options control filtering the files: